The allure of love, passion, and heart-stirring emotions has long drawn readers to the world of romance literature.

 While I have my reservations about a gay romance novel being penned by a straight man, it is nevertheless a novel that resonates with so many, and will surely be heralded as a future classic among gay romance novels.

-This is a queer romance novel for the ages; a book written by a trans woman about a trans woman, and a book that can help both young trans and cis people alike.
-A truly remarkable love story in its own right and an excellent piece of transgender fiction.
+This is a queer romance story for the ages; a book written by a trans woman about a trans woman, and a book that can help both young trans and cis people alike.

 Read More: 9 Transgender Stories by Trans Writers